As Armies became increasingly mechanised the need for efficient fuel distribution systems became urgent.

 To get out the tins that were intact, the technique finally used was for four squaddies in plimsolls to stand on the edges of a square wooden pallet and craned into the hold.
 There they would stack as many cans on the tray in as short time as possible as they could – usually a couple of layers – and immediately craned out before they succumbed, whereupon another group of four take their place.
 They deserved medals.

-The single sharp edged handle, lack of expansion dimples and screw cap further conspired to make it an epic ergonomic failure.
+The single sharp-edged handle, lack of expansion dimples and screw cap further conspired to make it an epic ergonomic failure.

 The Afrika Corps, on the other hand, were able to use their Wehrmachtkanister, as described above a wholly superior product.

-Not only was it sturdy it was also cleverly designed, the handle for example, enabled carriage by one man or two.
-In a bucket brigade style line the handle design allowed very quick movement and it was so designed that two empties could be carried in one hand.
+Not only was it sturdy it was also cleverly designed, the handle, for example, enabled carriage by one man or two.
+In a bucket brigade style line, the handle design allowed very quick movement and it was so designed that two empties could be carried in one hand.

-The spout could even be opened with one hand without tools and the can shape was such that an air pocket remained, enough to make sure a fully laden can floated if dropped in water.
+The spout could even be opened with one hand without tools and the can shape was such that an air pocket remained, enough to make sure a fully laden can float if dropped in water.
 It was also fitted with a plastic liner.